Hopi Dictionary/Hopìikwa Lavàytutuveni: Compilation

 No comprehensive dictionary of the Hopi language had been published when the Hopi Dictionary Project was instigated at the University of Arizona in 1985, as only wordlists, texts and smaller grammar sketches had been published by linguists.
 Hopi was then not a literary language and speaker numbers were in decline.
 The dictionary was envisioned both as a scholarly reference work and as a tool to revitalizing the Hopi language.
 Kenneth C. Hill, a linguist specialising in Uto-Aztecan languages, was made the director of the project and was in charge of procuring funding for it and making basic preparations.
 The project achieved funding from 1986.
-Editors included the Hopi native speaker and teacher Emory Sekaquaptewa, Ekkehart Malotki, Hopi specialist and professor at Northern Arizona University, librarian and Hopi student Mary E. Black, and the native speakers and language consultants Michael and Lorena Lomatuway'ma.
+Editors included the Hopi native speaker and teacher Emory Sekaquaptewa, Mary E. Black, and the native speakers and language consultants Michael and Lorena Lomatuway'ma.

 The editors tried to ensure that the dictionary entries did not infringe on the Hopis' sense of religious propriety: for example, they did not give detailed translations of the meanings of the names of different Kachinas.
 They also carefully considered the format in which the linguistic data should be represented, in order to best facilitate its use among both native speakers and scholars.
 To assure community support and involvement, Sekaquaptewa set up a board of Hopi elders who volunteered to take part in the dictionary compilation process in order to help the survival of the Hopi language.
 While the copyright was retained for the University of Arizona, it was arranged so that all royalties from the book were to go to the Hopi Foundation, a charitable foundation devoted to improve Hopi education.
 A preliminary presentation of the Project in 1991 also received a favorable response from parts of the Hopi community.
 The compilation of the dictionary took 10 years and in May 1996 Hill sent a camera-ready copy to the University of Arizona Press.